Skip to content

 TransportationHB430Local Government Transportation Services Amendments

 This bill would allow for "high growth cities" to propose public transit innovation grants to provide bus routes, shuttle service, or services like free or reduced fare in the UTA service area.
 The program would be administered by UDOT, and funding for the grants provided by the TTIF, 5th 5th transit portion, and would require that 10% of the .10% of the fourth quarter local option sales tax be spent on the transit innovation grants.
-Additionally, it would require UTA to provide a report to each city and town with an accounting of how transit revenues and services are being expended/utilized in their city.
+Additionally, it would require UTA to provide a report on the revenue from local option sales taxes detailing the amount collected within each county, city, or town and allocated to UTA and the amount allocated/spent for transit services utilized by residents of cities and towns.

 PierucciNeutral1Passed